brefphp/benchmarks/README.md

 ## Minimum execution time

-This is a measurement of the minimum execution time for a lambda that doesn't do anything.
+Average execution time for a lambda that doesn't do anything.

 Number of samples: 100-200